ADD-SP/ngx_waf/docs/advance/syntax.md

 * UA: Enable UA inspecting rules.
 * COOKIE: Enable COOKIE inspecting rules.
 * REFERER: Enable REFERER inspecting rules.
 * CC: Enable 'Anti Challenge Collapsar'.
-When you enable this mode, you must set [waf_cc_deny_limit](#waf-cc-deny-limit).
+When you enable this mode, you must set [waf_cc_deny](#waf-cc-deny).
 * COMPAT: compatibility mode, used to enable compatibility options with other modules or environments, currently used for compatibility with the ngx_http_rewrite_module, see [compatibility statement](/guide/compatibility.md).
 * STRICT: Strict mode, which sacrifices some performance for more checks, currently only works when `COMPAT` mode is enabled, and performs a full round of inspections before and after the ngx_http_rewrite_module takes effect.
+* CACHE: Enable caching.
+Enabling this mode will cache the result of the inspection, so that the next time the same target is inspected, there is no need to repeat the inspection.
+However, the results of the POST body inspection are not cached.
+For example, if a URL is not in the blacklist after inspection, the next time the same URL is inspected, the cache can be read directly.
+When you enable this mode, you must set [waf_cache](#waf-cache).
+* STD: Standard working mode, equivalent to `HEAD GET POST IP URL RBODY ARGS UA CC COMPAT CACHE`.
-* STATIC: working mode for static sites, equivalent to `HEAD GET IP URL UA CC`.
+* STATIC: working mode for static sites, equivalent to `HEAD GET IP URL UA CC CACHE`.
-* DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RBODY COOKIE CC`.
+* DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RBODY COOKIE CC COMPAT CACHE`.
-* STD: Equivalent to `HEAD GET POST IP URL RBODY ARGS UA CC COMPAT`.
 * FULL: Enable all modes.

 You can turn off a mode by prefixing a `mode_type` with `! ` prefix to a `mode_type` to turn it off.